 Day 1: Getting into Shanghai and Huangpu river cruise

 Coming back to the actual cruise, it lasted for about half an hour.
-As the cruise gently glides on the river you witness the colourfully lit up buildings of the Pudong skyline unfold on one side.
-The changing hues and displays are fascinating and are truly a sight to see.
+As the cruise gently glides on the river, you witness the colourfully lit up buildings of the Pudong skyline unfold on one side.
+The changing hues and displays are fascinating and are truly a sight to see!
 On the other side of the river bank are the colonial style buildings of the bund, that gleam golden when lit.
-I highly recommend the cruise for any visitor to Shanghai.
-After a quick stop for dinner we were back to our hotel and ready to call it a night.
+I highly recommend a visit to the cruise, for any visitor to Shanghai.
+After a quick stop for dinner, we were back to our hotel, and ready to call it a night.

 Day 2: Visiting the Volkswagen factory, People’s square, SWFC, Nanjing road and riding on the Maglev

-After our train ride we were off to the Shanghai World Financial Center abbreviated the SWFC.
+After our train ride, we were off to the Shanghai World Financial Center abbreviated the SWFC.
 The SWFC is the second tallest structure in Shanghai, the building spans 101 floors and houses, company offices, a hotel, some restaurants, shops as well as two observatory decks on the 94th and 100th floors.
-The ticket price for the 94th floor observation deck, where we were taken was 120 CNY.
+The ticket price for the 94th floor observation deck was 120 CNY.
 On a day with clear skies the SWFC offers incredible views of the city.

 All we had to look forward to was blacked out windows and some overpriced souvenir shops.
 After a stop for dinner we were taken back to our hotel.

-The night was young and a couple of my friends and I wanted to explore Shanghai on our own, so we decided to take a cab to Nanjing road.
+A couple of my friends and I wanted to explore Shanghai on our own, so we decided to take a cab to Nanjing road.
 Cabs are fairly easy to hail in Shanghai and not too expensive.
-I will go into more details about getting around with the language barrier in another post.
+I will go into more details about getting around Shanghai with the language barrier in another post.
 Nanjing road is the place to be, especially after the sun has set.
-It has a selection of malls and stores offering everything from designer and luxury stores to dollar stores and everything in between.
+It has a selection of malls and stores offering everything from designer and luxury stores, to dollar stores and everything in between.
 It also has plenty of restaurants and clubs.
 My favorite stores on the stretch were Chinese candy stores that sell an assortment of different types of candy and sweets.
 I also loved a store called Miniso.
-Originating from Japan, Miniso carries the most random and wonderful things.
+Originating from Japan, Miniso carries the most random and wonderful assortment of things.
 Everything is reasonable priced averaging from anywhere between 10 to 30 CNY.
-It is a store where you are guaranteed to buy things you don’t need.
+It is a store where you are guaranteed to splurge on things you don’t need, simply because it’s a good deal.
 After walking through the entire stretch we were tired, and decided to call it a night.